 An organisation should look to become more flexible as it adopts SharePoint Online.
 It should carefully examine all functionality available to see how new solutions (such as business process automation for example) can be of benefit.
 It should also look at its own structures and standards and assess where changes made possible by the new platform might yield more flexible or productive working.
 Undertaking this task at the beginning of the project will prevent disruption or further development requirements post-migration/implementation.

-To discuss a SharePoint Online or a migration project, please get in touch.
+To find out more about SharePoint Online or a migration project: